Thecus

 Thecus Technology Corporation (Thecus) is a Taiwanese multinational corporation that designs and markets Network-Attached Storage (NAS), Direct-attached storage (DAS), and Network Video Recorders (NVRs).
 Thecus is best known for producing NAS and creates and designs its own hardware, firmware, and accessory software.
 Thecus's products are distributed worldwide and localized in several languages.
 Thecus's headquarters are located in Taipei, Taiwan with subsidiaries located around the world.

 Company Profile and History

 Thecus was founded in 2004 and released their first SMB NAS, the N4100, at CeBIT 2005 in Hannover, Germany.
 Thecus is a relative newcomer, having released only about two dozen NAS and related devices.

 In 2006, Thecus released the World's first 5 bay NAS.

 Thecus is an Intel Storage Community Member and is counted among Intel's 20 largest worldwide strategic partners, which also includes Cisco, IBM, HP, EMC, Hitachi, and Sony.
-They operate from four locations worldwide, including their headquarters in Taipei and three branches in America, Holland, and China.
+They operate from four locations worldwide, including their headquarters in Taipei and three branches in the United States, the Netherlands, and China.